korosu/shorts-pilot/README.md

 | `"_es"`               | `seen_es.txt` |
 | `"_en"`               | `seen_en.txt` |

-Most users keep everything in one `seen.txt`.
-Multi-language setups with different `file_suffix` values get separate files automatically.

 ---

 ## Registering existing videos

 If you already have generated videos, run `init-seen` to scan your folders and register them so they won't be generated again.
 Safe to run multiple times.

-**Most users** — just point it at your videos folder, everything goes into `seen.txt`:

 ```
 uv run init-seen --dir /your/path/to/videos